openfaas/openfaas.github.io/_posts/2019-07-01-5-ways-to-share.md

 So rather than deferring to third-party blog posts, myths or out-dated content, I'm inviting you to come directly to the source.

 * [Join Slack](https://docs.openfaas.com/community)

 * [Follow @openfaas on Twitter](https://twitter.com/openfaas/)

 * [Star and watch openfaas/faas](https://github.com/openfaas/)

+Wanting to get updates, blogs and to connect with other professional users?
+[Join our LinkedIn Group - #TeamServerless](https://www.linkedin.com/groups/13670843/).

 ### 2. Join the End-user community